shohanjh09/architect-in-progress/Database/SQL/payment-system-db-design.md

 # Payment System DB Design (High-Value, Production-Oriented)

 > **Goal:** Design a payment/ledger database that is **auditable**, **idempotent**, and safe under retries, concurrency, and partial failures.
-This guide explains the schema, design principles, and real-world examples for robust, production-grade payment systems.
+This guide explains the schema, design principles, and real-world examples for robust, production-grade payment systems. **Diagrams are included for key concepts.**

 ---